Edge Hill University2016 League Table Ranking 82

 - A free bus-link between Ormskirk and the campus for all students and staff.

-- The campus is 5 minutes from the M58 by car and 30 minutes from Liverpool and Preston by train and 40 minutes from Manchester by car.
+- The campus is 5 minutes from the M58 by car, 30 minutes from Liverpool and Preston by train and 40 minutes from Manchester by car.

 - A green travel plan which is set up to help the environment and lower the university's carbon footprint.